-Since the beginning of the year, cryptos have been under pressure, with Bitcoin losing over 20% of its value, hit by a bout of risk-aversion.
+Since the beginning of the year, cryptos have been under pressure, with Bitcoin losing over 20% of its value, hit by a bout of risk aversion.
 Can the bulls finally prevail and reverse the downtrend?
-Mounting geopolitical tensions contribute towards keeping cryptocurrency prices down, as risk-appetite decreases and investors turn to safe-haven assets.
+Mounting geopolitical tensions contribute to keeping cryptocurrency prices down, as risk-appetite decreases and investors turn to safe-haven assets.
 The hawkish shift in the fiscal policy of most major Central banks also puts pressure on cryptocurrencies.

 BTC/USD 1h Chart